coder8338/appbox_installer/README.md

+# This is a work in progress, DO NOT USE YET!

 # Appbox Installer
-Appbox installer for VNC webui over SSL, radarr, sonarr, lidarr, bazarr, flexget, filebot, couchpotato, sickchill, medusa, lazylibrarian, nzbget, sabnzbdplus, ombi, jackett, synclounge, nzbhydra2, ngpost, pyload, organizr &amp; komga.
+Appbox installer for radarr, sonarr, lidarr, bazarr, flexget, filebot, couchpotato, sickchill, medusa, lazylibrarian, nzbget, sabnzbdplus, ombi, jackett, synclounge, nzbhydra2, ngpost, pyload, organizr &amp; komga.

 ## How to run
 1. Install the [Ubuntu VNC app](https://www.appbox.co/appstore/app/97)